Staff Fellows Program

 - Be challenged - it's how we grow!

-- The program is designed for a small cohort of 8 to 10 fellows.
+- The program is designed for a cohort of 10 fellows.

 - Each fellow will be matched with a mentor for the duration of the fellowship.